0

 To desaturate or make your colours dull and muted you can also add small amounts of complementary colours to each other i.e., blue to orange, red to green, or purple to yellow.
 You would only need to add very small amounts of pigments to each other to adjust your colour and to practice blending techniques.
 All acrylic paints are intermixable, although if you mix more than 3 together, you are likely to end up with a dull grey colour.

-Excellent Acrylic paint starter sets for beginners;
+Excellent acrylic paint starter sets for beginners;

 all the colours you need!

-More painting tips with Heavy body acrylic paints
+More painting tips with heavy body acrylic paints

 Heavy body paints are excellent if you like more of a thicker consistency.
 They come individually or in sets like the medium body and soft body Acrylic paints.
 Heavy body paints can be applied with a brush or palette knife in thick layers and because of its denser consistency, can be drawn or scraped into leaving textural marks.
 It can also be layered to create raised areas on paper or canvas.